|Nutritional Guidelines (per serving)|

-- For a gourmet twist, use goat cheese, brie, or another French spreadable cheese in place of the cream cheese.
+- Any soft, mild cheese can work in place of the cream cheese.
+For a gourmet twist, use goat cheese, brie, or another French spreadable cheese.

 - For those with gluten sensitivities (or if you want to cut carbs), substitute thin cucumber slices for the toasted baguette pieces.